 The need for cultural competency has emerged as a strategy that helps to address the disparity in educational achievement between different racial and ethnic groups in the U.S. K-12 school system.
-But still, one many wonder, why the need for cultural competency in a Parent Engagement program?
+But still, one may wonder why the need for cultural competency in a Parent Engagement program?

-The main goal in providing teachers with a cultural competency training is to help teachers understand the Latino community and to shed light on what motivates parents to be involved at school and what types of activities are meaningful, and to ultimately minimize the social and cultural barriers in education that are encountered between the academic setting and the Latino community.
+The main goal in providing teachers with a cultural competency training is to help teachers understand the Latino community, to shed light on what motivates parents to be involved at school as well as what types of activities are meaningful, and to ultimately minimize the social and cultural barriers in education that are encountered between the academic setting and the Latino community.

 The National Center of Cultural Competence at Georgetown University has identified 6 reasons for the need for cultural competence:

 1- To respond to current and projected demographic changes in the United States.

 2- To eliminate long-standing disparities in the health status of people of diverse racial, ethnic and cultural backgrounds.